koolaji/docker-image-dind-sshd/README.md

 # About this Repo

-Forked and basied on official docker:dind image with an added SSH server.
+Forked and based on official docker:dind image with an added SSH server.

 ## Common configuration
  - configuring and SSH key using ENV `AUTHORIZED_KEYS` - you need to have the public key here, not the path to the public key